-It’s also worth nothing that you can only technically become a member of Velocity by residing in some of the local markets that Virgin Australia serves directly – so Australia, New Zealand, and the Pacific Islands.
+It’s also worth noting that you can only technically become a member of Velocity by residing in some of the local markets that Virgin Australia serves directly – so Australia, New Zealand, and the Pacific Islands.

 KrisFlyer miles are also more valuable than Velocity points in my book, so taking a devaluation of KrisFlyer miles on the way to Velocity doesn’t make too much sense.

-Singapore Airlines on has a superb international network and inflight product into Asia and Europe, and even to the US, and very competitive redemption rates – along with good availability in most cases for redemption in Business and First.
+Singapore Airlines has a superb international network and inflight product into Asia and Europe, and even to the US, and very competitive redemption rates – along with good availability in most cases for redemption in Business and First.

 Here’s an example: KrisFlyer redemption to Europe, one way, in Business Class